 meeting each year.

-No organization may take more than a total of 10 transfers in any given season.
-This includes players and cheerleaders.
+No Organization may take more than a total of 20 transfers in any given season.
+This includes 10 players and 10 cheerleaders.

-No organization may take more than 5 transfers from any one TBYFL organization.
+No Organization may take more than 5 football transfers and 5 cheer transfers from any one TBYFL organization.

-No organization may take more than 3 transfers on any single squad/team in a given division.
+No Organization may take more than 3 football transfers and 3 cheer transfers on any single squad/team in a given division.

 5.2 Freezing of Rosters

-No player or cheerleader can be added to the organizations roster after midnight of the Leagues second
+No player or cheerleader can be added to the organizations roster after midnight of the Leagues third

 Executive Committee which can be granted by a 2/3 vote for a highly unusual circumstance.